nconn34/travel-website-3/README.md

 ## Description

-_{You can find any lodging needs, restaurants worth considering, and information on how to see The Greek Freak in action.}_
+You can find any lodging needs, restaurants worth considering, and information on how to see The Greek Freak in action.

 ## Setup/Installation Requirements